davidlday/davidlday.github.io/_drafts/women_cigarettes_and_hernias.md

 comments: true
 ---

-Welcome 2016.
+Welcome, little 2016.
 I wish you'd have come sooner, but better late than never.

 Your predecessor started out okay, then soured about mid-way through and wound up being an outright jerk towards the end.
 His only redeeming quality was that he didn't get in the way of all the women I was trying to get to know.

 So where shall I start?
-The women?
-The cigarrettes?
-No, no. Let's begin where all good storytellers should - with the hernia at end.
+Women?
+Nicotine?
+No, no, no. Let's begin where all good storytellers should - with the hernia at end.

+## The Hernia

 Four years.
-Four long, challenging, brutal years I've been working toward my black belt in Taekwondo.
-Finally in November I received the news I was ready for the test on December 5.
-Shortly after I wound up at the doctor's office with some pain, informed I likely had an inguinal hernia, and referred to a specialist.
+Four long, challenging, brutal years I've been working toward my black belt in Taekwondo, old man 2015.
+Finally, in November, I received the news I was ready for the test on December 5.
+But you couldn't let it be.
+Shortly after being informed of my pending test I wound up at the doctor's office with some pain, ultimately informed I likely had an inguinal hernia, and referred to a specialist.
 I had suffered quite a bit of discomfort since June / July, thought it related more to diet than anything else, but no - I had a hernia.
 So thank you, 2015, for dangling the carrot of a black belt in front of me only to whisk it away just at the end.
+Surgery in mid-December was followed by a quick recovery, so I'm hopeful my pending follow-up with the surgeon will have me cleared to return to class.

-You listening 2016?
-I expect you to stay the fuck outta my way when it comes to earning my black belt.
+You listening, 2016?
+I expect you to stay outta my way when it comes to earning my black belt.
+I'm serious.

+I will round house your little baby New Year face if that's what it takes.

+## The Cigarettes

+Guess what else 2015 took away from me?
+Yeah, my cigarettes.
+Not a bad thing, but it was definitely subtle and sneaky, a side effect of another little experiment I undertook.

+My sleep schedule is way out of wack, and has been ever since I started experimenting with in 2012 (now *that* was a great year).
+I managed to get  to a point where I could work with only 4-5 hours of sleep plus two 20-minute naps per day.
+This bought me a solid two hours of writing time in the morning before the rest of my house wakes up.
+But...

+During the course of 2015 I started having more and more difficulty focusing during writing time.
+Yeah, some of this was clearly due to the hernia pain (hindsight is wonderful, eh?), but not all of it.
+I changed jobs three years ago (about the time of my last post, coincidentally), and with that change came a whole new set of stressors.
+Don't get me wrong, the day job is pretty good.
+I'm lucky to have it, and fortunate to be surrounded by good people, but this new role challenged my networking an influencing skills in ways I didn't imagine.
+To use pop language to sum up the complex emotions at play, the role essentially requires this introvert to be an extrovert.
+I knew this going in, needed the challenge, but man, it's exhausting as hell.

+So back to the sleep, focus, and cigarettes...

+This year I wound up looking into [nootropics](https://en.wikipedia.org/wiki/Nootropic), cognitive-enhancing drugs.
+Now before you get the wrong idea, I started this investigation with a few ground rules: 1) no illegal substances, and 2) nothing I would be embarrassed or ashamed to share publicly.
+There's a lot of crazy shit going on out there around brain enhancing drugs, and if were I a younger man with no dependents I might be tempted to join in.
+But my life isn't conducive to massive drug experimentation so I stayed on the safe side.

+Green Tea.
+I hate it.
+Well, maybe not hate it but I can't drink it regularly.

+## The Women

 My reading list for 2015 was almost entirely women authors.
 The two books that weren't were written by the same male author and were non-fiction related to the day job.
 My voluntary fiction intake for 2015 was entirely women authors.